rana0045/resturant-system/resturamt-system/README.md

 </p>

 <p align ="center">
-<i>A Food App using <a href="https://flutter.dev/">Flutter 💕</a> & <a href="https://firebase.google.com/">Firebase 🔥</a>  </i>
+<i>A Food App using <a href="https://flutter.dev/">Flutter </a>
 <br><br>

-## About the App 🥘

-  - FoodLab is a App to post and view food blogs along with their recipes if you want 🤤!
+  -  is a App to post and view food blogs along with their recipes if you want 🤤!

-  - Login or SignUp using any account (P.S.
-Your credentials are safe!) 🤩 and this will lead you to the feed page.
+  - Login or SignUp using any account

-  - You can also build your own profile 😎 and you'll see other people's blogs in your feed, you can also see the detail steps to make a dish if the owner has         written it's recipe 😍.

-  - All the data is stored in Firebase 🔥.
-Because of real-time database you'll get the latest and yummy food blogs 🍔.
-Also, app uses Provider package 😎 for state     management.

-  - And the delicious 🥳 part comes here, post your amazing mouth watering dishes 🤤 with cool pictures 😍 and make sure you write detail steps of the recipe 📝 so     that I and others can also try and enjoy 🤗.

 ## Screens 😍
 <p align="center">